Welcome To My Home Page

 Greetings, people of Earth, and welcome.

-Every collection of web pages has traditionally had one named 'index.htm' or whatever extension you prefer, to act as a default landing page, and as an introduction and index to the rest of the site.
-(Some hosts still insist on such a page being present.)
-To comply with tradition, this is my index page, and as it has little real function these days, I've decided to fill it with waffle along with a site map, which some may consider to be marginally more useful.
+Every web site has traditionally had a file named 'index.htm' or similar, to act as a default landing page, and to a lesser degree, as an introduction and index to the rest of the site; for various technical reasons, this is still a pretty good idea.
+This is my index page, and as there's a risk that someone may actually visit it, I've decided to fill it with completely useless waffle; I've also included a site map, which some may consider to be almost, but not quite, completely useless.

-The site map acts as a central reference to all the other pages I've written; amateur radio is one of my interests, but I have many others, and when I feel like yet another project, I'll research the subject and if that subject isn't well represented on the 'web, I'll write a web page on it; quality or quantity can never be guaranteed, but some of my pages do run to well over a hundred words, which I think is quite impressive.
+The site map acts as a central reference to all the other pages I've written; amateur radio is one of my interests, but I have many others, and when I feel like yet another project is coming on, I'll research the subject and if that subject isn't well represented on the 'web, I'll write a web page on it; quality or quantity can never be guaranteed, but some of my pages do run to well over a hundred words, which I think is quite impressive in this day and age.

 At the top you'll see a load of links, each going to one of my web pages, and one showing where you are at that time, should there be any doubt.
 Each web page will have the same links at the top, so every page can be reached from every other page to make navigation simple, useful for simple people like me.